alexs2112/TerminalHero/README.md

 - Using [mermaid.js](https://mermaid.js.org/) to visualize dialog trees using the script found in [dialog/dialog_display.py](dialog/dialog_display.py).

 ### Rough To-Do List (Unordered)
+**Quests**
+- Quest screen to display quest progress
+- Quests should move to a `finished_quests` list once complete

+**Area**
+- Encounters should have descriptive text that is displayed in the area screen

 **Combat**
 - Creature combat abilities show hit chance, damage, and effects when targeting
 - Don't allow stacking of the same status effect on a single creature